 What is whiplash?

 Whiplash describes a soft tissue injury to the neck.
-Whiplash is cause by a forceful back and forth movement of the neck.
-The force of the back and forth movement causes injury to the ligaments and muscles of of the neck.
+Whiplash is caused by a forceful back and forth movement of the neck.
+The force of the back and forth movement causes injury to the ligaments and muscles of the neck.
 Whiplash is technically a strain/sprain injury to the ligaments and the muscles of the neck.

 What causes neck pain and whiplash?